Deploy Secure Mesh Site v2 in AWS (ClickOps)

 -

-After you finish, click
+After you finish, click Create security group.

-Figure: Security Groups Rules Created
+Figure: Security Group: Outbound Rules

 Step 2: Verify rules created.

 Confirm rules created successfully.
-Use the Inbound rules
+Use the Inbound rules and Outbound rules tabs to list the rules.

-Figure: Verify Security Groups Rules
+Figure: Verify Security Group Rules

-Figure: Verify Security Groups Rules
+Figure: Verify Security Group Rules

 Create SSH Key Pair